Tag Archives: Chris Kyle

 American Sniper (2015): Bradley Cooper

-The result of Bradley Cooper’s emotional transformation to play real life US Sniper Chris Kyle, is probably as impressive as the physical change he had to undergo in order to play the lead in Clint Eastwood’s latest, American Sniper (2014).
+The result of Bradley Cooper’s emotional transformation to play real-life US Sniper Chris Kyle is probably as impressive as the physical change he had to undergo.
+All so he can play the lead in Clint Eastwood’s latest, biography/drama, American Sniper (2014).

 On a side note, watching this trailer definitely makes me want to re-watch The Hurt Locker (2008).
 Anyone else?